 Family Day Care

-On the City of Mainz website, you will find information on regulations, costs, and placement through the Office for Youth and Family.
-The project “ChiK – Equal Opportunities in Child Day Care” is a city-offered program where places with day care providers are subsidized by the city, making them accessible to families from all income groups.
+On the Mainz city website, you will find information about the regulations, costs and placement through the Office for Youth and Family Affairs.
+The ‘ChiK – Equal Opportunities in Childcare’ project is a service offered by the city, whereby places with childminders are subsidised by the city and can therefore be used by families of all income groups.

 Contact for Childcare in Mainz